advoidh-b/17feb/README.md

 ### 17FEB

 is the repo where i run all the tests (random sources).
+Nothing significant here...

-Note: "17Feb" is the fixed designation i gave them.
+Note: "17Feb" is the fixed designation I've  given them.